zarf-dev/zarf/packages/README.md

 ### Zarf Agent

-The Zarf Agent is a mutating admission controller used to modify the image property within the PodSpec.
-The purpose is to redirect it to Zarf's configured registry instead of the the original registry (such as DockerHub, GCR, or Quay).
+The Zarf Agent is a mutating admission controller used to modify the image property within a PodSpec.
+The purpose is to redirect it to Zarf's configured registry instead of the the original registry (such as DockerHub, GHCR, or Quay).
 Additionally, the webhook attaches the appropriate `ImagePullSecret` for the seed registry to the pod.
 This configuration allows the pod to successfully retrieve the image from the seed registry, even when operating in an air-gapped environment.

 ```bash
 kubectl get deploy -n zarf agent-hook